Trademark Assignment Agreement Template

 • The assignor will not use or attempt to register a similar or confusingly similar trademark.

-See also S Corporation Shareholder Agreement Template
+See also Disaster Recovery Service Level Agreement Template

 • 6.
 Termination Provisions